isteven/openscad-nord/readme.md

 # OpenSCAD x Nord

-Bringing the popular Nord color scheme to both OpenSCAD editor and renderer.
+Nord is an arctic, north-bluish color palette.
+It consists of sixteen, carefully selected, dimmed pastel colors for a eye-comfortable, but yet colorful ambiance.
+This port brings the popular Nord color scheme to both OpenSCAD editor and renderer.
 Example:

 <img src="img4.png" width="600" height="auto"/>